upulg/upulg.github.io/index.markdown

+This is where I try out jekyll.
-I am trying out jekyll - looks like it can't embed youTube videos.
+I don't find that to be useful - looks like it can't embed youTube videos.